De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Experiments

 \subsection{Ablation Study}

-To investigate the effectiveness of MMDKD, SPPG and QDMD modules, we further conduct a comprehensive ablation study on unseen target domains of six medical imaging modalities, displayed in Table \ref{tab:7}.
-By removing the devised modules from ESP-MedSAM, in $1^{st}$ row, the standard fine-tuned SAM \cite{kirillov2023_sam} serves as the ablation baseline.
-By separately adding the MMDKD ($2^{nd}$ row), SPPG ($3^{rd}$ row) and QDMD ($4^{th}$ row), the performance is increased with the average Dice of all modalities gain of 9.32\%, 5.47\%, 2.79\%, respectively.
-Particularly, the MMDKD strategy decreases 67.90\% of the parameters compared to SAM.
-The introducing SPPG module ($3^{rd}$ row) significantly reduces HD by 66.19\%, which is more efficient than manual point prompts.
-The $5^{th}$ row to the $7^{th}$ row indicate the compatibility between each module.
-Overall, these ablation experiments prove that the MMDKD strategy significantly decreases the computation costs of ESP-MedSAM.
-SPPG eliminates the requirement for manual annotations.
-QDMD further enhances the generalization capabilities of the model across diverse modalities.
+To investigate the effectiveness of our proposed DC-Encoder $M_1$, SP-Generator $M_2$ and QM-Decoder $M_3$ modules, we further conduct a comprehensive ablation study on unseen target domains of six medical imaging modalities, displayed in Table \ref{tab:7}.
+By removing the devised modules from De-LightSAM, in $1^{st}$ row, the standard fine-tuned SAM \cite{kirillov2023_sam} serves as the ablation baseline.
+By separately adding the MDKD ($2^{nd}$ row), SP-Generator ($3^{rd}$ row) and QM-Decoder ($4^{th}$ row), the performance is increased with the average Dice of all modalities gain of 7.45\%, 5.47\%, 2.79\%, respectively.
+Particularly, the MDKD strategy decreases 67.90\% of the parameters compared to SAM.
+The introducing SP-Generator module ($3^{rd}$ row) significantly reduces HD by 66.19\%, which is more efficient than manual point prompts.
+The $5^{th}$ row to the $7^{th}$ row indicates the compatibility between each module.
+On this basis, our complete De-LightSAM framework ($8^{th}$ row) simultaneously adopts all three components to achieve the best performance across all modalities.

+Furthermore, we conduct a detailed analysis of our MDKD strategy, as shown in Table \ref{tab:12}.
+We consider DC-Encoder trained from scratch as the baseline ($1^{st}$ Row), which achieves 66.17\% Dice and 192.49 HD.
+The addition of conventional knowledge distillation ($2^{nd}$ Row) improves performance to 72.04\% Dice with reduced HD of 165.23.
+However, our proposed MDKD strategy ($3^{rd}$ Row) demonstrates superior effectiveness, providing an additional 3.82\% Dice improvement and 24.63 HD reduction, validating the effectiveness of our decoupled distillation approach in handling diverse medical imaging scenarios.
+Overall, these ablation experiments prove that the DC-Encoder strategy significantly decreases the computation costs of De-LightSAM while maintaining competitive accuracy.
+SP-Generator eliminates the requirement for manual annotations.
+QM-Decoder further enhances the generalization capabilities of the model across diverse modalities by preventing cross-modal interference.
+The MDKD strategy enables effective knowledge transfer from foundation models to lightweight architectures, improving the generalization capabilities of De-LightSAM.